Texas Holdem Terms

 Implied Odds

-Odds that include the amount of money you could make if you hit a particular hand later on.
-Implied odds can be a powerful tool when deciding if a play has a +EV or -EV.
+Odds that include the amount of money you could make later on if you hit a particular hand are implied odds.
+They are critical when deciding if a play has a +EV or -EV.

 In Position